 Important note: when communicating with your friend, be mindful of a possible crisis situation.
 If your friend is overly distressed or agitated and expresses severe hopelessness and lack of purpose, ask if they have thought of hurting themselves.
 Most people will respond to this question.
 If they say yes, suggest they go to a local Emergency Room or call the police for assistance.
 If they refuse and you believe they are suicidal, call the police on their behalf.
 It’s always better to make sure a person in deep depression is safe than worry about what they may think of you for reporting them.

 What are some ways we can be available while maintaining boundaries?
+(We’ll talk more about boundaries later.)
 Here are some examples.

 - When your friend calls:

 - If you are not available to talk, assure your friend you will call back when you get to a stopping point in your activity.
 Don’t forget to call!